-Having trouble with your iPhone Siri not working after updating to iOS 13?
+Having trouble with Hey Siri Not Working iPhone 13?
 If that is so, then this post is for you.
-Read on and find out what to do if Siri stops working on your iPhone after updating to iOS 13.
+Read on and find out what to do if Siri stops working on your iPhone.

 Apple’s very own voice-controlled personal assistant, Siri can be used as an easier alternative way to control many iOS features and system functions such as opening apps, carrying out keyword searches online, open email inbox, send messages and more.
 To get all these done, Siri must be enabled on your iOS device.
 By default, Siri is already enabled on all iOS devices that support the feature.
 With that said, it’s all set for use by uttering the trigger phrase “Hey Siri” or pressing and holding the Home button on iOS devices with a physical Home button.
 But just like other iOS features, Siri can also give in to random issues due to minor system errors, update bugs and other attributes.